Investing term

 How far a passive fund's performance drifts from its stated index.

 Tracking error measures how far a passive fund's performance drifts from the index it's meant to mirror.
-A good index fund keeps it minimal — its job is to match, not deviate.
-Persistent tracking error can come from fees, imperfect replication, or cash drag, and comparing it across similar funds helps you spot which one most faithfully (and cheaply) delivers the index.
+A good index fund keeps it minimal — its entire job is to match the benchmark, not to deviate from it — so a small, stable tracking error is a sign the fund is doing its work well.

 For example